This article mentions how to use JEXL in Peaka

 ];

-And I have a flow and add a new action named 'Loop Over List' to the Flow.
+We have created a flow and added a new action called 'Loop Over List' to the Flow.

 {{ page.myCountries }}